ArrowrIcon Home icon

 Luxuries and treats in and after WW2 Britain

-Although the Second World War and its aftermath was a time of severe rationing and shortages in Britain, various luxury goods and treats were available for those with money and influence who were prepared to bend or break the law or use their initiative.
-This page gives examples.
+Although the Second World War and its aftermath was a time of severe rationing and shortages in Britain, some treats were available within the law due to generosity and creativity.
+That is the topic of this page.
+For people with money and influence who were prepared to bend or break the law there was the Black Market, which is on another page.
+Hand-me-downs are also on other pages and can be found via the search-box.

-By the webmaster: her childhood recollections with firsthand contributions from others
+By the webmaster based on her early recollections with firsthand contributions from others

 Treats on ration

-What I do remember, though, was the treat of 4 oz of sweets per week.
+There was the ration allowance of 4 oz of sweets per week.
 Because I was so young, my mother bought mine from the local Maynards sweet shop, and I was given them every Sunday after Sunday School.
 For years, they were known in my family as my 'Sunday sweets'.

 The shop counter

-'Under the counter' was a term only used for shops selling short-supply or apparently sold-out goods to preferred customers.
+'Under the counter' was a term only used for shops selling short-supply or apparently sold-out goods to preferred customers, and it came to be used for any type of sale, not necessarily by a shop.
 It wasn't illegal, just unethical.
 Today an equivalent might be a slightly dodgy deal, off-the-books or off-the-record.

 Incidentally, only much later did I learn that the obvious teachers' favourites at school, who in my view were no different from the rest of us, had parents who managed food shops.
 Presumably these teachers expected to be rewarded with goods from 'under the counter'.